Published on August 11th, 2010 | by Brian Greene74

 When I first heard about the Sharpie Liquid Pencil (via Amazon), I was excited to get my hands on one and try it out because I’ve come to expect great things from Sharpie and Newell Rubbermaid (ie. Stainless Steel Sharpie, Sharpie Pens, and the self rotating, always sharp Uniball Kuru Toga Mechanical Pencil) and their new products.
-Lucky for me, the kind folks over at Sharpie helped me to get my hands on one of these a little bit early so I could put it through some tests, so as always a big thanks to Sharpie and Newell Rubbermaid for their continued support here.
+Lucky for me, the kind folks over at Sharpie helped me to get my hands on one of these a little bit early so I could do a thorough Sharpie Liquid Pencil Review.
+As always a big thanks to Sharpie and Newell Rubbermaid for their continued support.

-The Sharpie Liquid Pencil has a pretty basic body, with a rubber grip and translucent barrel, although I don’t know why one would bother with a translucent barrel when the ink cartridge itself is solid metal so you can’t see the level of the liquid graphite inside anyway.
+The Sharpie Liquid Pencil has a pretty basic body with a rubber grip and translucent barrel.
+I don’t know why one would bother with a translucent barrel when the ink cartridge itself is solid metal so you can’t see the level of the liquid graphite inside anyway.
 I found the body and grip to be rather comfortable to write with, although you will see in the video below that the top of the pen that acts as the plunger rattles around quite a bit once it is depressed.
-A nice and interesting feature is that the eraser on the top does not come with a cap to cover it, which I know has been a complaint for many mechanical pencil users, so it is one less step when you want to erase something.
+A nice and interesting feature is that the eraser on the top does not come with a cap to cover it.
+That has been a complaint for many mechanical pencil users so it is one less step when you want to erase something.

-The liquid graphite cartridge that you find inside of this pencil looks like a regular roller ball ink cartridge, so instead of having a fixed stick of lead, you instead have a rolling ball that applies the liquid graphite to your paper.
+The liquid graphite cartridge that you find inside of this pencil looks like a regular roller ball ink cartridge.
+Instead of having a fixed stick of lead you instead have a rolling ball that applies the liquid graphite to your paper.

 Here is a different viewpoint on the liquid graphite cartridge in the Sharpie Liquid Pencil that gives you a better look at the tip.
 Again, just as a reminder, this tip is mentioned on the package to be comparable to a .5mm mechanical.

-Writing with the Sharpie Liquid Pencil proved to be an interesting experience, so first take a look at the video below and then you can come back here to continue reading through my explanation of what I found.
-Also, note the end of the video shows how the top of the pencil rattles around a bit as I mentioned earlier.
+Writing with the Sharpie Liquid Pencil proved to be an interesting experience.
+Take a look at the video below and then you can come back here to continue reading through my explanation of what I found.
+Note the end of the video shows how the top of the pencil rattles around a bit as I mentioned earlier.

 One of the first things you will probably notice in the video is that there is a little bit of a blotchy spot on the “f” in the word Office.
-As I wrote with the pen, the first thing I noticed was how light the line was, however after getting used to writing with it, I was able to get a bit of a darker and more solid line by applying a little more pressure.
-Writing with the Sharpie Liquid Pencil was a fairly nice experience in terms of how smoothly it glided over the paper, although after some extended writing, the extra pressure I had to exert to get a reasonably solid line became slightly fatiguing.
-The eraser test was next, and it did an OK job.
+As I wrote with the pen the first thing I noticed was how light the line was.
+Once I started getting used to writing with it I was able to get a bit of a darker and more solid line by applying a little more pressure.
+Writing with the Sharpie Liquid Pencil was a fairly nice experience in terms of how smoothly it glided over the paper.
+After some extended writing, the extra pressure I had to exert to get a reasonably solid line became slightly fatiguing.
+The eraser test was next and it did an OK job.
 You really don’t need to apply a great deal of pressure to get the eraser to work, and while the effort required is minimal, it still doesn’t quite remove all of the liquid graphite from the paper.
 It seems to do a slightly better job than most erasable pens.
 I believe that this is partially due to the fact that the metal tip of the pencil puts a slight groove into the paper which makes it hard to completely erase your marks.

 In addition to the above quick writing sample, I also did a more extensive writing sample in my Doane Paper Idea Journal with some better comparisons and a test of the dry times.
-Following are some scans of those tests and comparisons for you to take a look at, you can click on any of the images for a much larger view.
+Following are some scans of those tests and comparisons for you to take a look at.
+You can click on any of the images below for a much larger view.

-First up is the standard writing sample below that I usually do, and you can see that there is some minor clumping and skipping, which reminds me a bit of what you get with a standard ballpoint pen.
+First up is the standard writing sample below that I usually do.
+You can see that there is some minor clumping and skipping which reminds me a bit of what you get with a standard ballpoint pen.

 Next I tested the eraser to get an idea of how easy it was to erase and how cleanly the eraser could wipe the liquid graphite off the paper.
 This part was pretty surprising because the claim on 24 hour permanence didn’t seem to hold up as you can tell.
 My only thought as to why this may have been the case is that I closed the notebook so maybe it needs more exposure to air in order to become permanent?
 You can also see that over time from 1 minute up to 24 hours, the eraser seems to remove about the same amount of liquid graphite.
 I also noticed that in my shading on each of the eraser tests, the eraser did a much better job with the lighter lines, which I guess is to be expected for any pencil and eraser.
 I’ll probably return to this page once the 3 days have passed to see if that last box is erasable or not.
 Just an additional note on the erasing, this is not a friction based eraser like the Pilot FriXion line, so putting an erased line into the freezer will not bring the lines back as it did when I tested those.